WGLab/mutformer/README.md

 # mutformer
 mutformer is a modification of the BERT NLP model to predict the pathogenicity of Single Nucleotide Polymorphisms (SNPs).
-The embedding strategy and transofrmer body were kept, but in order to properly apply BERT to protein contexts, two convolutions aftre the embeddings were used the acheive the effect of an "adaptive vocabulary."
+We kept the original embedding strategy and transformer body, but in order to best apply BERT to protein contexts, we used convolutions to achieve an "adaptive vocabulary" with multiple amino acid patterns as "words."
 A total of 5 models were trained:

 Model Name | Hidden Layers | Hidden Size | Intermediate Size | Input length | # of parameters | Download link
 -----------|---------------|-------------|-------------------|--------------|-----------------|--------------